dustinpfister/blog_posts/_posts/canvas-gradient.md

 categories: canvas
 layout: post
 id: 606
-updated: 2020-05-19 12:02:59
+updated: 2020-05-19 12:08:01
-version: 1.18
+version: 1.19
 ---

 A [Canvas Gradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasGradient) can be created in HTML 5 canvas with two drawing context methods of interest which are [create Linear Gradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createLinearGradient), and [create Radial Gradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createRadialGradient).

-Once a Gradient object is created it is possible to add color stops to it, once done it can be used as a fill or stroke style in a 2d drawing context using [gradient color](https://en.wikipedia.org/wiki/Color_gradient).
-A gradient style is a nice change from just simple solid colors when it comes to drawing with the context method, but it might not be the end all solution for this sort of thing.
+Once a Gradient object is created it is possible to add color stops to it, once done it can be used as a fill or stroke style in a 2d drawing context using [gradient color](https://en.wikipedia.org/wiki/Color_gradient) rather than just simple static colors.
+A gradient style is a nice change from just simple solid colors when it comes to drawing with the context methods, but it might not be the end all solution for this sort of thing.
+There are ways of working out custom logic for making gradient like effects which can be a fun project as well as a good example for creating a model and a way to go about drawing that model using canvas.
+So lets look at some examples of creating gradients using canvas and javaScript code.

 <!-- more -->